andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 ---
 *I know with the great fall of UST, this post seems reactive.
 That's kind of true in that it sort of reinvigorated me to understand what the hell is going on, and to therefore write up some notes.
 But I've wanted to write about stablecoins for a while now.
 So here we go.*

+*Thanks to Vidal for proofreading and giving me feedback.*

 ### What's a stablecoin?
 Crypto assets are notoriously volatile.
 The most famous crypto asset is, of course, Bitcoin.
 Without smart contract functionality, Bitcoin was originally intended as a digital currency - a mechanism by which individual parties could directly transact with each other in a decentralized way.
 But the vision of Bitcoin being a widely accepted currency hasn't really caught on, and it's probably because Bitcoin, like almost all other crypto assets, is extremely volatile.